clydeshappee/ArtyAudio/README.txt

 I hope this is of use to someone else and would love to have someone try it on an Arduino.
 The boards cost $28 and the BOM cost is $35.72

+I do not recommend making a substitution on the operational amplifiers.
+Initially I had trouble with the minus supply sagging and the amplifier specified does not bring down the supply

 Clyde R. Shappee
 Walpole, MA